ragnar76/afros/drive_c/teradesk/readme.txt

 Installation
 ============

 1. A folder named e.g. DESKTOP or TERADESK  can be created anywhere on your floppy  or  hard  disk,  or in a RAM disk, to hold Tera Desktop files.
 It is also  possible,  although  a  bit  untidy, to put Tera Desktop into the root directory of a disk volume/partition.

 2. The following  files  should  be  copied  to the location specified  for
 TeraDesk:

-       DESKTOP.PRG  (if  you  intend  to use multitasking)  OR DESKTOS.PRG  (if you  will  work in  Single-TOS  ONLY) DESKTOP.RSC
+       DESKTOP.PRG  (if  you  intend  to use multitasking)  OR DESKTOS.PRG  (if you  will  work in  Single-TOS  ONLY) OR DESK_CF.PRG  (if you need a Coldfire-compatible version) DESKTOP.RSC
        ICONS.RSC    (if you will use monochrome icons) AND/OR CICONS.RSC   (if your AES can support colour icons)